MrFarland/Encyclopedia-Exandria/module/51-alabaster_sierras.md

 **^Population:^** ^4,230^ ^-^ **^Area:^** ^69^ ^Acres^

 The city of [Whitestone](whitestone) is located in the far northeastern corner of [Tal'Dorei](taldorei) on the [Alabaster Peninsula](alabaster-sierras).
 The city lies at the base of the [Alabaster Sierras](alabaster-sierra-range) in a wide valley where the mountains wrap around the northern tip of the peninsula.
-The massive [Parchwood Timberland](parchwood-timberland) completely surrounds the city and is connected to the rest of [Tal'Dorei](taldorei) by the [Alabaster Trail](alabaster-trail).
+The massive [Parchwood Timberland](parchwood-timberland) completely surrounds the city and it is connected to the rest of [Tal'Dorei](taldorei) by the [Alabaster Trail](alabaster-trail).

 ##### Administration
 The city-state of [Whitestone](whitestone) is governed by a ruling council called the Chamber of Whitestone.
 The council is led by the head of the de Rolo family and the six remaining members are chosen from local nobility and community leaders.